xyaoaf/xyaoaf.github.io/_pages/connecting-the-dots.md

 # Mini-Geo Journey: Theories of Space and Place

-Welcome to my **first Mini-Geo Journey** - an interactive exploration of how theories of space and place shape my intellectual development and research trajectory toward understanding built-environment-personality relationships.
+Welcome to my **Mini-Geo Journey** - an interactive exploration of how theories of space and place shape my intellectual development and research trajectory toward understanding built-environment-personality relationships.

 This visualization represents my intellectual roadmap, demonstrating how foundational spatial theories connect to contemporary research in GeoAI and human-environment interactions.
 Each node in the web below represents a key reading, and the connections show how ideas flow and build upon one another in my scholarly journey.